 If your SuS questionnaire results are overwhelmingly negative, it might not be your product that is the problem, but you might be targeting the wrong people.
 Take a closer look at your assumptions who might need the product and consider that maybe there is a group that is better suited.

-Identify If You Need to Include More Support
+Determine If You Need to Include More Support

 In some cases, the tool is good, it’s useful, and the group you think needs it does.
 But it’s still not easy for them to use.
 Sometimes, even good tools are complicated by nature.
 In that case, you might not need to change the product, but you might need to include additional training and tech support resources.